-- The type approvals of replaceable light sources in accordance with TR No 6 as published on 29.2.1980 (Transport Gazette p.
+- The type approvals issued for replaceable light sources in accordance with TR No 6 as published on 29.2.1980 (Traffic Gazette [VkBl.] p.
 378) remain valid.
-The production monitoring requirements on which the type approval is based shall continue to apply. - (4) The technical requirements shall be mandatory at the latest 6 months after publication.
+The production monitoring requirements on which the type approval is based continue to apply. - (4) The technical requirements shall be mandatory at the latest 6 months after publication.

-TR No 2: General Requirements
+TR No 2: General requirements

-(1) The effectiveness of the vehicle parts must not be impaired more than unavoidable by weather or normal operational stress.
+(1) The effectiveness of the vehicle parts should not be impaired more than unavoidable by weather or normal operational stress.